CVPA presents its popular brunch once again

 Diners will often find both chefs greeting guests on brunch days.
 They're always open to hearing feedback and ideas for what customers like and would want to see on the brunch menu.

 FYI: The next Sunday Champagne Brunch will be held at 11 a.m. and noon Feb.
 5 at The Center for Visual and Performing Arts, 1040 Ridge Road, Munster.
 The meal runs to 2 p.m.
 Cost is $35 per person including tax but not gratuity.
-Cost is $17 for children ages 4 to11; $6 for children under 4.
+Cost is $17 for children ages 4 to 11; $6 for children under 4.
 Champagne mimosas are included as well as coffee, tea and orange juice.
 Pre-payment is required to make a reservation.
 Call 219-836-1930, ext.
 2. Call the center or visit cvpa.org for more info on upcoming brunches.
+If you have a Restaurant Scene suggestion, email Eloise.Valadez@nwi.com.